Hyperbolic energy and Maskit gluings: Hyperbolic mass

 where the $\mu_{ij}$'s depend only upon the coordinates $x^A$ on $\partial M$.
-One can further specialise the coordinates in which $\mu_{nn}\equiv 0$, but this choice might be unnecessarily restrictive for some calculations.
+One can further specialise the coordinates so that $\mu_{nn}\equiv 0$, but this choice might be unnecessarily restrictive for some calculations.
 Metrics with this asymptotics are dense in the space of all AH metrics in suitable circumstances~\cite[Theorem~5.3]{DahlSakovich}.
 The tensor $\mu_{ij}$ will be referred to as the \emph{mass aspect tensor}.

 For metrics in which \eqref{29VII21.3} holds, Equation~\eqref{massequation1} reads